Changelog

 However, the more time we spent with Revenue Managers, the more we realized RMs were using Custom Date Rules for two very different goals.

-- Updating rates- based on actual performance
+- based on actual performance

 However, when RMs updated their rates… they did so by updating their Custom Date Rules… thereby overriding their initial strategy 😞